Czeffik/active-mq/readme.md

 ### Setup environment

-This steps are required by application, if you only want run application for testing `GRPC` just comment in `com.trzewik.activemq.interfaces.InterfacesConfiguration` line with `JmsInterfacesConfiguration.class` and in `com.trzewik.activemq.infrastructure.InfrastructureConfiguration` line with `JmsInfrastructureConfiguration.class,`

-**Start docker compose:**
+**Start docker compose with ActiveMQ:**
 ```shell script
 docker-compose up
 ```

+You can skip this step if you have running ActiveMQ server.
+If so, replace `jms.broker.url` with your ActiveMQ address in `application.yml` or override this property with your address when starting application ([MORE INFORMATION HERE](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config))

-**Docker expose active-mq UI under:**
+**Docker compose expose active-mq UI under:**
 - User ui: `localhost:8161`
 - Admin page: `localhost:8161/admin/`